FlorescuAndrei/31-LambdasFunctionsStreams/README.md

 .stream() method was added to the collections class in Java8.
 This method creates a stream from a collection.

-Stream  is a sequence of computation, intermediate operations eded with a terminal operation.
+Stream  is a sequence of computation, intermediate operations end with a terminal operation.
 Theterminal operation will execute the Stream (example forEach,  or .count).
 Operations in the Stream are lazily evaluated.
 Intermediate operations are not performed until is a terminal operation.
 After the terminal operation, the Stream can not be reused.